 Excerpt: The world is filled with remarkable restrooms.
 Some of them are no longer open to the public, such as the Stufetta del Bibbiena, a small bathing chamber with erotic-art-covered walls in the Vatican’s Papal Apartments.
 Others have been transformed into something totally new, like the London coffee shop that was once a Victorian urinal.
 But there are plenty of breathtaking bathrooms that are publicly accessible and just waiting to be wetted.
 These are 10 of the world’s most opulent and bizarre bathrooms.
+These 10 Very Unique Bathrooms for Appraisers are fascinating and unique!

 Here are a few